-For the year ended September 30, 2008, expenditures exceeded appropriations in the General fund by \$2,903,000 and \$217,000 in public safety and parks and recreation, respectively.
+For the year ended September 30, 2009, expenditures exceeded appropriations in the General fund by \$229,000 in public health.
 These overexpenditures were funded by a reduction in other expenditure categories.
-In the Park Performance special revenue fund, expenditures exceeded appropriations by \$26,000.
-These overexpenditures were funded by available fund balance in the Park Performance special revenue fund.
-In the Water and Sewer enterprise fund, expenditures exceeded appropriations in the purchase of sewage treatment by \$380,000, employees' retirement by \$29,000, supplies by \$827,000, maintenance and repairs by \$263,000, utilities by \$293,000, and franchise fees by \$36,000.
-These overexpenditures were offset by underexpenditures in purchase of water, salaries and wages, depreciation and miscellaneous services.
+In the Water and Sewer enterprise fund, expenditures exceeded appropriations in the purchase of sewage treatment by \$240,000, supplies by \$618,000, and maintenance and repairs by \$198,000.
+These overexpenditures were offset by underexpenditures in purchase of water, salaries and wages, employees' retirement, utilities, depreciation and miscellaneous services.
+In the Stormwater Utility fund, miscellaneous expenses exceeded budget by \$317,000.